arduino/library-registry/README.md

    The "**Open a pull request**" page will open.
 1. Click the "**Create pull request**" button on the "**Open a pull request**" page.<br />
    The pull request will be submitted.
+1. Checks for compliance will be automatically triggered by the submission of the pull request.
+A bot will comment on the pull request as soon as the checks are completed to notify you of the result.
+Wait until you see this comment from the bot.

-The library will be automatically checked for compliance as soon as the pull request is submitted.
-If no problems were found, the pull request will be immediately merged and the library will be available for installation via Library Manager within a day's time.
+If the pull request is merged, this means your library has been successfully registered and the library will be available for installation via Library Manager within a day's time.

-If any problems are found, a bot will comment on the pull request to tell you what is wrong.
+If the bot comment instead reports that a problem has been found, then please promptly follow the provided instructions to resolve the problem.
+There is additional information about resolving problems below.

 The problem may be either with your pull request or with the library.

 #### If the problem is with the pull request: